alicelambda/blag/content/cs373/week9.md

 # 5. What was your experience with ethics material?

 I found the ethics material to be interesting.
-I took a philosophy course in high school so I have some familiarity with ethical thought experiences.
+I took a philosophy course in high school so I have some familiarity with ethical thought experiments.
 The conversation around how to program self driving cars is interesting because it forces us to encode our society's ethical beliefs.
-The part around algorithmic biases got me thinking about I can work to prevent them.
+The part around algorithmic biases got me thinking about how I can work to prevent them.

 # 6. What made you happy this week?

-Competing with my cyber security team and being able to seem them all again.
+Competing with my cyber security team and being able to seem them all again made me happy.
 Also being with my family during this global pandemic.

 # 7. What's your pick of the week?

 My pick of the week are the [react dev tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
-They make it much easier to debug what the state of your components.
-It used them a lot to understand how the`useEffect` function updates a components state.
+They make it much easier to debug what the state of your components are.
+I used them a lot to understand how the`useEffect` function updated a components state.